Primal Instincts

 Intimidating Outrage

-An enemy creature within 5 feet of you have disadvantage on attack rolls unless it attacks you (or another creature with this feature).
-A creature is immune to this effect if it can’t see or hear you, or if it can’t be frightened.
+When you enter your rage, you can immediately intimidate a creature within 30 feet of you.
+Until the beginning of your next turn, that creature has disadvantage on attack rolls unless it attacks you.
+An enemy is immune to this effect if it can’t see or hear you, or if it is immune to the charmed or frightened condition.

 Rage Power: Intimidating Outrage